 Simpson said the GAI will benefit pedestrian foot traffic in downtown San Marcos.

-Scott Gregson, owner of the Blue Dahlia Bistro which sits alongside Kissing Alley, said the pilot project would be good for his business.
+Scott Gregson, owner of the property where Blue Dahlia Bistro is located, which sits alongside Kissing Alley, said the pilot project would be good for his business.

 “The city’s investment in enhancing our alleys, starting with Kissing Alley, often overlooked as simple back-end access points for businesses, paired with a unified effort by local business owners to responsibly manage refuse, creates a unique opportunity to revitalize an underutilized area,” Gregson wrote in a statement.